rsmyst/IRIS_Web_Rec25_231IT054/README.md

 - **Request Equipment**: Students can request equipment by specifying the quantity and duration.
 - **Approval Process**: Admins can approve or reject equipment requests with comments.
 - **Tracking**: Students can track the status of their requests.
+- **Partial Notifications**: Students receive updates on booking status and reminders before their slot.

 ### Infrastructure Booking

 - **View Availability**: Students can check real-time availability of sports facilities (e.g., badminton courts).
 - **Book Facilities**: Students can book facilities for specific time slots.
 - **Admin Approval**: Admins can approve or reject booking requests.
-- **Notifications**: Students receive updates on booking status and reminders before their slot.

 ### Bonus Features (Implemented In App)